 - Mix everything together well then add the curry paste, curry powder and pepper.

-- Add the vegetable broth, soy sauce and maple syrup and bring to a boil.
+- Add the vegetable broth, coconut milk, soy sauce and maple syrup and bring to a boil.

 - Reduce heat to low, then cover and let simmer for 15 minutes.